whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2023-fall/01-01-video-introduction/01-05-repeated-action-video-assignment.md

 ## For Class

 Bring your laptop or computer with your Premiere project file and video footage to review in class.
+This way we can test suggestions from the group discussion.